Demerara Distillers: Promotion

 Despite international familiarity, El Dorado and other rums have fallen behind other liquors, such as vodka, in successful marketing or an effective classification system.

 DDL sponsors countless local events, such as chess tournaments, Guyana Fashion Week, Soca Monarch competitions, and Mashramani events.
 They were an official partner of the inaugural tournament of the 2013 Caribbean Premier League, sponsoring the tournament's Catch of the Match award, which went to one player in each of the 24 matches who makes a catch.

 A 'rum route' was launched by the Guyana Tourism Authority (GTA) in collaboration with the Caribbean Tourism Organization.
 The tour includes visits to Uitvlugt Estate and Blairmont Estate and commercial ventures like rum shops, distilleries, and production, as well as the historical connection to slavery and indentured servants.

+In popular culture

+Demerara rum was a core part of the blend that the Royal Navy used for the sailors' daily rum ration, until it was discontinued in 1970.
+Pusser's Rum later acquired the rights to the original blend, and after continuing the multi-island blend for some time, especially due to the closure of Caroni distillery, they have transitioned to making their rum entirely from a blend of different rums from DDL.

+Demerara rum, and in particular, Lemon Hart 151, has been closely tied to tiki culture.